Benefits

 Vacation Leave

-• the first five full years of service 96 hours a year (8 per month)
+• The first five full years of service 96 hours a year (8 per month)

-• between six and ten years of service 120 hours a year (10 per month)
+• Between six and ten years of service 120 hours a year (10 per month)

-• between eleven and twenty years of service 160 hours a year (13.36 per month)
+• Between eleven and twenty years of service 160 hours a year (13.36 per month)

-• after 20 years of service 200 hours a year (16.64 per month)
+• After 20 years of service 200 hours a year (16.64 per month)

 * Employees accrue vacation time in accordance with this schedule from date of hire and may begin using this time following three months of employment.